Bottom line: We see the love languages in Sister Barbara and in the purest form, we see them in Jesus.

 Final Version: St. Julie Billiart & Sr. Barbara Geib

-From Archives (Homilies for 17th Sunday, Year B):
+From Archives (17th Ordinary Sunday - Year B):

 Bulletin (St. Mary's Parish)